 \subsection{Averaging Samplers and Randomness Extractors}

-In the bounded storage model a typical approach for the usage of the source is the sample-then-extact paradigm, in which first some positions of the source are sampled and then an extractor is applied on these positions.
-Note that due to the assumption that it is infeasible to store the whole source string, it is not possible to apply an extractor to the complete string, the extractor need to be locally computable~\cite{JC:Vadhan04}.
+The sample-then-extract paradigm is usually employed in the bounded storage model - first some positions of the source are sampled and then an extractor is applied on these positions.
+Note that due to the assumption that it is infeasible to store the whole source string (the memory bound), it is not possible to apply an extractor to the complete string at once, the extractor needs to be locally computable~\cite{JC:Vadhan04}.
 In this context, \textit{averaging samplers}~\cite{FOCS:BelRom94, IPL:CanEveGol95, Zuckerman97} are a fundamental tool.
 Intuitively, averaging samplers produce samples such that the average value of any function applied to the sampled string is roughly the same as the average when taken over the original string.

 \begin{definition}[Averaging sampler] A function $\Samp\Colon \allowbreak \bits^r \to [n]^t$ is an \textnormal{$(\mu,\nu,\varepsilon)$-averaging sampler} if for every function $f\Colon [n] \to [0,1]$ with average $\frac{\sum_{i=1}^n f(i)}{n} \geq \mu$ it holds that